Shavkat Mirziyoyev: Afghanistan

+Mirziyoyev has also taken on an important role in Afghanistan, offering to host peace talks between the government and the Taliban since March 2018.
+During the week of 6–10 August 2018, a Taliban delegation visited Tashkent at Mirziyoyev's request to discuss issues including transport, power, and peace in Afghanistan.
+Mirziyoyev attended the Vibrant Gujarat international investment summit as a key guest, becoming the first Central Asian leader to participate as a partner in the summit.
+In early 2019, it was announced that Mirziyoyev planned to make official visits to 36 countries throughout the year.
+Beginning in 2023, the Mirziyoyev administration has engaged in dialogue with the Taliban government regarding the use of water from the Amu Darya, particularly concerning the construction of the Qoshtepa Canal in northern Afghanistan.
+In August 2024, Prime Minister Abdulla Aripov made a working visit to Kabul – the highest‑ranking foreign leader to do so since the Taliban retook power.

 Culture policy

-In October 2020, Mirziyoyev issued a decree to accelerate the full Latinization of the Uzbek language that outlined language policy for the 2020–30 period as the country continues an on-again, off-again attempt to reform the Uzbek language and widen its use.
-Some of the main parts of the degree called on the development of a road map for a full transition to the Uzbek alphabet based on the Latin alphabet, as well as government officials by April 2021 to be certified in their knowledge of Uzbek.
+In October 2020, Mirziyoyev issued a decree to accelerate the full Latinisation of the Uzbek language, outlining language policy for the 2020–2030 period as the country continues an on‑again, off‑again attempt to reform the Uzbek language and broaden its use.
+Key provisions of the decree included the development of a road map for a full transition to the Uzbek alphabet based on the Latin script, as well as a requirement that government officials be certified in their knowledge of Uzbek by April 2021.

-Historical and cultural heritage of Uzbekistan is widely promoted through cultural diplomacy efforts.
-Uzbekistan’s art, culture and architecture works were represented at La Biennale di Venezia in 2021 (Mahalla Stories), ballet performance at Dubai Opera in 2021 (Lazgi – dance of the soul and love), the 59th International Art Exhibition of La Biennale di Venezia in 2022 (seminal work of Muhammad ibn Musa al-Khwārizmī), La Biennale di Venezia in 2023 (“Unbuild Together”), “The Splendour of Uzbekistan’s Oases” at the Louvre in 2022 and others.
+Uzbekistan's historical and cultural heritage is widely promoted through cultural diplomacy efforts.
+The country's art, culture, and architecture have been showcased at events such as La Biennale di Venezia in 2021 (Mahalla Stories), a ballet performance at Dubai Opera in 2021 (Lazgi – Dance of the Soul and Love), the 59th International Art Exhibition of La Biennale di Venezia in 2022 (featuring the seminal work of Muhammad ibn Musa al‑Khwārizmī), La Biennale di Venezia in 2023 (Unbuild Together), and the exhibition The Splendour of Uzbekistan's Oases at the Louvre in 2022, among others.